 felony: An offense which violates the penal code.
 Felony offenses are heard in district court.
 Felonies are classified according to the relative seriousness of the offense.
 From least to most serious the classifications are: state jail felony, third degree felony, second degree felony, first degree felony and capital felony.

 field trip: A group activity conducted away from the operation.

 finding: The determination of whether there was a violation of a minimum standard, administrative rule or statutes.
 See 26 TAC Section 745.21(19).

 fingerprint-based background checks – The FBI background check that is conducted using a person’s fingerprints.

 forms: See forms page of the HHS internet.

 foster group home: see CPS foster group home.

-foster group home (independent): A licensed operation that provides residential care for seven to 12 children up to the age of 18 years.
+foster group home (independent): A licensed operation that provides residential care for seven to 12 children up to age 18 years.
 An independent foster group home is not affiliated with a CPA, but is monitored and regulated directly by the HHSC Licensing Division.
 See CPA foster group home for a home verified (monitored and regulated) by a child-placing agency (CPA).
 HHSC may not issue a new license to an independent foster group home after August 31, 2017.
-See 26 TAC §745.37.
+See 26 TAC Section 745.37.

 full permit: Includes a listing, registration, certification, compliance certificate or a full license.
 An initial license is not a full permit.
-A full permit is valid as long as:
+A full permit is valid if: